orinu/assembly-compiler-in-C/README.md

 - `.ent` - Entries file
 - `.ext` - Externals file

-Example of input and output files can be found under `input output` folder.
+An example of input and output files can be found under `input-output` folder.

 ## Instruction